The Zambian beer comes in two types, opaque beer and clear beer. Most affluent Zambians drink clear beer which is a bit more expensive.

-The country's most popular beer is Mosi Lager.
-The name is derived from Victoria Falls, Mosi-O-Tunya, meaning Smoke that Thunders.
-The motto for the beer is Truly Zambian, if you dont believe it - ask anyone who has tested it!
+The country's most popular and indigenous beer is Mosi Lager.
+The name is derived from Victoria Falls, which in the local Lozi language is Mosi-O-Tunya, meaning Smoke that Thunders.
+It’s a Zambian beer and aptly the motto for the brand is Truly Zambian!
+You don’t believe me? - Ask anyone who has tested it!

 There are also imported brands such as Amstel and Windhoek which cost almost double the local beers.

 Less affluent Zambians go for opaque beer called Chibuku.
 The reason?
 It is very cheap!
 It is usually brewed from maize or sorghum.
 In most cases it is drunk in a group.
 When you buy a litre or so of Chibuku, you pass it around to your drinking friends.

 Are you concerned about the Chibuku bar’s hygiene?
 Well, your worries are not justified because there are various pre-packaged opaque beer brands such as Chibuku Shake Shake, Kankoyo, Lusaka beer and other brands available on the market!

 Latitude 15 Degrees, set amidst the beautiful tree-lined avenues on the south-east of Lusaka in Kabulonga, Lusaka, offers luxury accommodation.